Zakka Workshop Heart Clasp Purse Review

 But while I enjoyed the making of the bag immensely, it did feel like impending doom approaching as the time got closer to attach the frame.

-thing you see.
-You get one chance to get it right.
+When you're dealing with craft glue and gorgeous fabric you get one chance to get it right.

 See all those tools?